phunkyfish/inputstream.ffmpegarchive/README.md

 # inputstream.ffmpegarchive addon for Kodi

-This is a [Kodi](http://kodi.tv) input stream addon for FFmpeg Archive.
+This is a [Kodi](http://kodi.tv) input stream addon for streams that can be opened by FFmpeg's libavformat, such as plain TS, HLS and DASH streams.
+Note that the only DASH streams supported are those without DRM.

+The addon also has support for Archive/Catchup services where there is a replay windows (usually in days) and can timeshift across that span.

 [![Build Status](https://travis-ci.org/xbmc/inputstream.ffmpegarchive.svg?branch=master)](https://travis-ci.org/xbmc/inputstream.ffmpegarchive)
 [![Build Status](https://ci.appveyor.com/api/projects/status/github/xbmc/inputstream.ffmpegarchive?svg=true)](https://ci.appveyor.com/project/xbmc/inputstream-ffmpegarchive)